-The easiest way to work with Sharepoint files is through your OneDrive for Business app.
-It allows you to sync your folders and use them even when you aren’t connected to the internet.
-But there are also many situations where this doesn’t work.
-These may include space limitations on your laptop or tablet, or in cases when the library exceeds the OneDrive sync limitations.
-In these cases, you can map your Sharepoint folders just like any other shared folder on a network.
+The easiest way to work with SharePoint files is through your OneDrive for Business app.
+It allows you to sync your folders and use them even when you are not connected to the internet.
+But there are many situations where this does not work, such as space limitations on your laptop or tablet, or when the library exceeds the OneDrive sync limitations.
+In these cases, you can map your SharePoint library just like any other shared folder on a network.

-Here the steps needed to map the folder and then set the credentials so that you don’t have to login again.
+There are four steps necessary to map the folder and then set the credentials so that you do not have to login again:

 - Login to SharePoint using Internet Explorer